cran-task-views/Econometrics/Econometrics.md

   (e.g., with random effects etc.) are in `r pkg("gmnl")`.
 A flexible framework of various customizable choice models (including multinomial logit and nested logit among many others) is implemented in the `r pkg("apollo")` package.
+The newer `r pkg("logitr")` package combines many of the features from these preceding packages and also offers some meaningful performance improvements for fast estimation of multinomial and mixed logit models.
   Generalized additive models (GAMs) for multinomial responses can be fitted with the `r pkg("VGAM")` package.
 A Bayesian approach to multinomial probit models is provided by `r pkg("MNP")`.
 Various Bayesian multinomial models (including logit and probit) are available in `r pkg("bayesm")`.